-This is a new case presented to the working group.
-It is similar to the previous case because the tuna catch was shared but not documented on the TTF, but in this case both vessels were of the same flag.
-Also, the vessel which caught the fish didnot have an AIDCP observer aboard because it is of less than 363 t carrying capacity, so is not required to do so.
+This case is similar to case TTF-33, because the tuna catch was shared but not documented on the TTF, but in this case both vessels were of the same flag.
+Also, the vessel that caught the fish did not have an AIDCP observer aboard because it is of less than 363 t carrying capacity, so is not required to do so.
 The observer of the receiving vessel did not record the alleged tuna transfer.

-The catching vessel's logbooks refer to 'maneuvers' between the two vessels, and the vessel crew confirmed verbally that tuna was transferred from one vessel to the other.
+The catching vessel's logbook refers to 'maneuvers' between the two vessels, and the vessel crew confirmed verbally that tuna was transferred from one vessel to the other.